Essential Guide to Mantrailing Equipment.

 What makes a suitable container for a mantrailing finder's reward?

-The most commonly used are small, leak-proof food containers — a variety are available and something pocket-sized is perfect.
-You can even use recycled pots, although sometimes these can be tricky to open when you've been found!
+You can use recycled supermarket pots, though they can sometimes be tricky to open when you've been found!